kmaasrud/djoc/docs/src/installing.md

 toc: false
 ---

-The latest stable release of Doctor is available on the [**download page**](https://dl.equinox.io/kmaasrud/doctor/stable).
-If you are on Linux with Bash installed, there's a short shell script that automatically downloads the binary locally and adds it to your `PATH`.
+The latest stable release of Doctor is available on the [**download page**](https://dl.equinox.io/kmaasrud/doctor/stable){target="_blank" rel="noopener noreferrer"}.
+If you are on a Unix system with Bash installed, there's a short shell script that automatically downloads the binary locally and adds it to your `PATH`.
 Just run

 ```shell
 curl https://www.kmaasrud.com/doctor/install.sh | bash
 ```

-If you have the [Go tool](https://golang.org/doc/install){target="_blank" rel="noopener noreferrer"} installed, you can also download Doctor by running:
+If you have the [Go tool](https://golang.org/doc/install){target="_blank" rel="noopener noreferrer"} installed, you can alternatively download Doctor by running:

 ```shell
 go install github.com/kmaasrud/doctor@latest